yaniswang/jWebDriver/CHANGE.md

 2. adjust waitFor's return value:if success return Element
 3. change toJson(element) to toArray
 4. make all api return value with one accord
+5. replace init callback to error callback

+fix:

+1. fix window api when use webdriver node mode

 ## ver 0.9.1 (2012-11-4)